ignitesol/webview-communicator/README.md

 # Tips

 You can explicitly set the plaform on which the JS code is running using the `setPlatform` method of `WebViewCommunicator`.

 # Caveats

-In iOS `WebViewCommunicator` assigns itself as the delegate for `UIWebView` as a result assigning delegates to the `UIWebView` may not work as expected.
+In iOS `WebViewCommunicator` assigns itself as the delegate for `UIWebView`, as a result assignment of delegate to the `UIWebView` by the user may not work as expected (See `WebViewCommunicator.m` for details).